sensu/sensu-docs/content/sensu-go/5.16/installation/install-sensu.md

 ### 5. Make a request to the health API

-To make sure the backend is up and running, use the Sensu API to check the backend's health.
+To make sure the backend is up and running, use the Sensu [health API][35] to check the backend's health.
 You should see a response that includes `"Healthy": true`.

 {{< highlight shell >}}